SaiSindhuja197/mslearn-fabric/Instructions/Labs/07-data-engineering-ingest-data-in-fabric.md

 ## Summary
 In this exercise, you have created a notebook and trained a machine-learning model.
 You used Scikit-Learn to train the model and MLflow to track its performance.

-## You have successfully completed the lab.
+## You have successfully completed the exercise.
 Click on Next >> to procced with next exercise.